Procedures¶

 Let's roll back and set string_template=off.
 This time we will create the following PROCEDURE:

-and then call the procedure as such:
+And then call the procedure as such:

 List of System Procedures¶